 Transmissive Welding – Widely used in manufacturing, transmissive welding was the first method to weld plastics using lasers.
 The process requires a transparent (to infrared range light) upper part and an absorbing (to infrared range light) lower part, held with consistent, tight contact to each other.
 The beam passes through the upper layer to heat the lower.
 As the lower plastic reaches melting temperatures, the heat is passed to the transparent upper plastic.
 When both are at the melting stage, the weld is achieved at the interface.
 For transmissive welds to occur, both plastics must have similar melting ranges.

-Transparent Laser Plastic Welding – When both pieces being welded together are mostly transparent (in the infrared wavelength range), transparent laser welding can be used.
-When two transparent (to the infrared wavelength range) parts are placed in intimate contact, the laser energy transmits through the upper layer (as in transmissive welding) and meets the interface between the two parts.
+Transparent Plastic Laser Welding (“Clear-on-Clear” Plastic Welding) – Transparent laser welding can be used when both plastic pieces being welded together are mostly transparent, or in the infrared wavelength range.
+When two transparent parts are placed in intimate contact, the laser energy transmits through the upper layer, as in transmissive welding, and meets the interface between the two parts.
 Instead of simply passing through the second layer as well, some of the energy is absorbed solely due to the interface between the parts.
-Both layers heat up to the melting point at this interface and allow a weld to form under specific conditions with little to no color change (based on material cooling properties).
-Transparent laser welding is now used extensively in the medical device manufacturing industry where clear parts are often required.
+Both layers heat to the melting point at this interface and allow a weld to form under specific conditions with little to no color change, based on the material cooling properties.
+Transparent laser welding is now gaining dominance in the medical device manufacturing industry where clear parts are often required.